Dental Assisting ADA/CODA Accredited Program

 This comprehensive program includes work in:

 - Chairside Materials and Procedures

 The curriculum meets the Ohio State Dental Board Standards for a certificate in Radiography and monitoring nitrous oxide.
-During the program, students will take the 3 components of the Dental Assisting National Board (DANB) Exam to become a Certified Dental Assistant (CDA).
+During the program, students will take the 3 components of the Dental Assisting National Board (DANB) exam to become Certified Dental Assistant (CDA).
 After obtaining the Certified Dental Assistant credential, the CDA is eligible to apply for a certificate in Coronal Polishing and Sealant Placement.
 This program has articulation with YSU Dental Hygiene Program for Radiology and Dental Materials.
-Case Western Reserve School of Dentistry EFDA Program, and Eastern Gateway Community College.
-Completion of the program will provide the opportunity to receive 20 semester hours of credit in Allied Health at YSU.
+College credits may apply directly to advance your education at YSU and KSU.
+Case Western Reserve University School of Dental Medicine offers preferred placement directly into the expanded functions dental assistant program.
+In addition, Eastern Gateway Community College will award credit hours directly toward an associate of applied science degree.

 *Note: Dental Assisting - Continuing Education (CE) classes for those already certified are available.

 All Continuing Education (CE) courses are approved by the Ohio State Dental Board.
 All courses can be used for CE credits for Dental Assisting National Board (DANB) Re-certification requirements.
 Approval for DANB Re-certification does not imply DANB endorsement of or affiliation with the course or course sponsor or provider.

 Published weeks: 40

 Uniforms, lab supplies, other fees are not included.

 High School diploma or GED®, CASAS exam and interview required

 Dental Assisting is among the fastest growing occupations?